Maxymax200/BOTW-Guide/README.md

 Create a folder in a safe location named "mlc01"

-Leave the "Game path" field blank
+Leave the "Game path" field blank for now

 Click "Download community graphic packs"